young-rocks/young-rocks.github.io/index.md

 ## Acknowledgements

-Westar Labs sponsored this project from the beginning, their help is greatly appreciated!
+Westar Labs sponsored this project at the beginning, their help is greatly appreciated!

 ## Contacts